valpackett/ringfinger/README.md

 - queries in url prefixes (eg. :username prefix to allow :username/collname/:pk with the same pk values)
 - pagination link helpers
 - enlive views quick builder
-- automatic "API docs" route for resources & insert fake data route in dev mode
+- automatic "API docs" route for resources & insert fake data route in dev mode, both using faker
+- automatic javascript model definitions for client-side mvc per resource, using clojurescript
-- live reloader (long poll, on disconnect: try to restart, when server is up, reload)
+- live reloader (long poll, on disconnect: try to reconnect, when server is up, reload)
 - middleware like django-paranoid-sessions
 - extracting ringfinger.security into a separate ring-security package
 - atom feeds for resources